-It is important to note that such daisy chain connection from one extension cord to another should not be permanent.
+It is important to note that a daisy chain connection from one extension cord to another should not be permanent.
 It is fine if you extend the length of your surge protector to a far-flung wall outlet for occasional usage.
-For example, charging up laptops, cellphones and other non-heavy duty appliances.
+For example, charging up laptops, cellphones, and other non-heavy duty appliances.
 It is important to note that most extension cords are not rated for continuous usage.

 2. Do Not Exceed Ampacity

 If you decided to daisy chain extension cords or power strips, it is crucially important to NOT load past the ampacity of the primary extension cord (the first one from the wall outlet).
 Additional cord extension should never cause the ampacity to go beyond that of the previous one or else the severe drop in voltage may cause electrical damage to your plug-in devices.